Darvid-223/news-forum/README.md

 ## Testing

+## JavaScript Testing

+The current version of this application does not utilize any JavaScript functionality.
+Therefore, no JavaScript tests have been implemented.

 ### Unit Testing

 Unit tests were created to verify the functionality of models, views, and forms.
 These tests ensure the application behaves as expected under various scenarios.
 For example, the `PostModelTest` checks that posts are correctly created and associated with categories, while `CommentModelTest` verifies comment functionality.